 Follow these steps to plant and maintain your South Texas summer garden:

 - Prep the soil: Amend your soil with compost or other organic matter to improve its fertility and structure.
 This will provide essential nutrients for your plants and promote healthy root growth.
+When you grow vegetables in the Texas heat, it’s crucial to prepare the soil properly to retain moisture and prevent weed competition.

 - Consider atmospheric conditions: Plant heat-tolerant varieties and provide shade cloth or other protection from the intense summer sun if necessary.
+The Texas heat presents challenges, so choosing the right location with adequate sunlight and using mulch can help your garden thrive.

 - Watering frequency: Water your garden consistently, providing approximately 1 inch of water per week.
 Adjust your watering schedule based on rainfall and temperature to prevent overwatering or drought stress.
+Certain vegetables can be planted and harvested from mid to late summer, making this a suitable time for crops like peppers, black-eyed peas, and winter squash.

 - Support existing plants: Stake or trellis larger plants, such as tomatoes and peppers, to provide support and encourage healthy growth.